 You don’t have to run a marathon to boost your mood, between 10 and 40 minutes is optimal, think little and often.
 All movement counts - walk, run, stretch, dance, move your body in a way that makes you feel good, doesn’t injure you, and doesn’t make you want to stop.

 “Fitness is a vital cog in people's daily routine”.

 Making a regular physical activity part of our everyday lives can increase self-esteem and reduce stress and anxiety.
 Give your mind a break by focusing on the task at hand and train to reach new levels of mental and physical strength to improve the quality of life.

-Claire Cole runs Metabolic Conditioning for the Mind, suitable for all fitness levels, designed to boost the right balance of brain chemistry to leave you feeling energized and alert.
+Claire Cole is the founder of Movement for Minds, offering quick and effective mood boosting workouts scientifically designed to balance health, happiness and brain hormones.
+Alongside being a fully qualified fitness professional, Claire is a mum of 2 and features regularly in the press and on TV promoting the benefits of fitness for mental health.
+She also runs Metabolic Conditioning for the Mind, suitable for all fitness levels, designed to boost the right balance of brain chemistry to leave you feeling energized and alert.

 You can also check out Decathlon’s free daily fitness activities on PLAY to get started.